grunsab/Social-Network-with-Gemma3-4BB/README.md

 ## Database

 The application uses SQLite by default (`social_network.db`).
 The database schema is created automatically when `app.py` is first run.

+## License

+This project is distributed under the GNU Affero General Public License v3.0.
+See `LICENSE` for the full license text.